 * If the referral is made before their 16th birthday, a young person may continue to see the Children’s Complex Pain Service for ongoing pain management into their young adult years, and will be transitioned to HIPS/TIPS at a time most appropriate to their individual care needs.
 This will usually be completed by their 19th birthday.

 The Children’s Complex Pain Service comprises a Pain Medicine Specialist (Doctor), Clinical Nurse Consultant, Physiotherapist, Clinical Psychologist, and an Administration Assistant.
-It is a part-time team working Wednesdays to Fridays in business hours.
+It is a part-time team working on the days Monday, Wednesday and Friday during business hours.

 What we do

 The Children’s Complex Pain Service requires a detailed referral from a medical practitioner who is coordinating, or at least involved in, your child’s ongoing healthcare.
 Children and young people need to have had a pain assessment by the referring doctor and all reasonable tests should have been completed before referral.